confidential-containers/guest-components/confidential-data-hub/kms/src/plugins/ehsm/README.md

 ## eHSM-KMS Service

 For eHSM-KMS client to run, you need to set up an eHSM-KMS service in advance.
-The following method is only a quick start, and you can find more deployment methods (e.g. with Kubernetes) at webpage of eHSM-KMS.
+The following method is only a quick start (verified on the **Ubuntu-20.04**), and you can find more deployment methods (e.g. with Kubernetes) at webpage of eHSM-KMS.

 > Prerequisite: a sgx capable machine

 * Install requirement tools

     ``` shell
     sudo apt update